 Definitions & Additional Information

-Extended education projects are projects usually costing over $900 and involving travel.
+Extended education projects are projects usually costing over $1,000 and involving travel.
 These projects require extensive student involvement in preparing for the project.
-Overlake will be offering the following extended education trips this year.
 Sign-ups for these trips are done with the leaders prior to project week sign-ups.

 Occasionally a student may have to drop out of a project on which they have already committed money.
 Depending on the timing and nature of the project some refunds may be available.
 However, many projects are based on a certain number of participants, negotiated group fares and charges by outside organizations.
 Once money is committed, Overlake cannot be held responsible for providing refunds if doing so would jeopardize the project or result in cost increases for the other participants.